dhakadrohan98/App_using_App_builder-API-Mesh-/README.md

 Now that you have your environment set up, you can start creating your own App Builder application.

-Signing in from CLI & creating app using CLI:
+Signing in from CLI & creating app using CLI
-      1. On your machine, navigate to the Terminal and enter aio login
+      1. On your machine, navigate to the Terminal and enter aio login.
       2. A browser window should open, asking you to sign in with your Adobe ID.

 Bootstrapping new App using the CLI: